 Lecturer of Journalism

-As a mentor, Elliott is driven to outfit the next generation of storytellers and strategists with the confidence, expertise and connections to lead in competitive, in-demand fields.
-She routinely supports student organizations and agencies through her interests in media literacy, multiplatform storytelling and editorial analytics.
+In the classroom, Elliott is driven to outfit the next generation of storytellers and strategists with the confidence, expertise and connections to lead in competitive, in-demand fields.
+Connect with her on Facebook, Twitter @_kahelliott, or check out her work and scholarly interests in media literacy, multiplatform storytelling and citizen journalism.